SeanPeterson/SeanBoy/README.md

 5. The fifth deliverability will be to use a Raspberry Pi2 instead, while keeping the size roughly the same.
 This would be a welcome improvement as it would greatly improve the systems emulation capabilities.
 As well, this may also mean adding an improved power supply to the console.

 # Known Issues ?
 Planned fixes
 -Currently the sound has major interference..
-This problem seems to be a known issue as reported on the AdaFruit forums that is either resulting from the AdaFruit's amp, or the pi itself. <https://forums.adafruit.com/viewtopic.php?f=50&t=79200>
+This problem seems to be a known issue as reported on the AdaFruit forums that is either resulting from the AdaFruit's amp, or the pi itself. <https://forums.adafruit.com/viewtopic.php?f=50&t=79200> <br>
 -There's a gap between the top and bottom of the gameboy case.
-May need to extend sides and sand it down.
+May need to extend sides and sand it down.<br>
--Magnet not doing a good job of keeping the case close, another screw in bottom right corner would work better.
+-Magnet not doing a good job of keeping the case close, another screw in bottom right corner would work better. <br>

 # Project
 Code, and diagrams can be found here: https://github.com/SeanPeterson/SeanBoy